Frequently Asked Questions

 - Aggregators of customers

-- Notify each POU of their intent to enroll customers within their service territory by providing the information required below
+- Notify the POU of their intent to enroll customers within the service territory of the utility (see Chapter 2, Section A of the Guidelines)

 -